Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 As you can imagine, artificial adapter sequences attached to biologically real sequences affect how the sequences are aligned to a reference genome.
 We need to get rid of them before proceeding with analysis.
 We would also like to get rid of bases with low quality scores, because they can erroneously affect results.

 Another consideration with PE sequenced aDNA is that there is usually substantial overlap in the forward and reverse reads.
 The best way to deal with this is to merge the read pairs into one sequence.
 The reads have been **trimmed** to remove adapater readthrough and overlapping reads have been **merged** using [**Adapterremoval2**](https://adapterremoval.readthedocs.io/en/2.3.x/).
+This step also removes reads that are shorter 30 bases, because reads shorter than this cannot be confidently mapped.
 Here are Fastqc reports generated from the trimmed and merged reads.

 | Sample                   | Link                                                                                             |